minio/docs/source/includes/facts-mc-admin.rst

 .. start-minio-only

-MinIO does not support using :mc-cmd:`mc admin` commands with other S3-compatible services, regardless of their claimed compatibility with MinIO deployments.
+MinIO does not support using :mc:`mc admin` commands with other S3-compatible services, regardless of their claimed compatibility with MinIO deployments.